Beluki/MultiHash/README.md

   one by one, calculating all the algorithms for each file.
 Regardless of which thread completes first, results will be printed in the same order specified as input.
 The default is to use a single thread.
-Use `--threads auto` to start as many threads as cpu cores available.
+Use `--threads auto` to start as many threads as CPUs available.

 ## Portability